wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    experience suggests that this is a very rare event, usually on the order of once per quarter (or even less).

-   It is important for the resolver operator to confirm that the domain is still under the ownership / control of the legitimate owner of the domain in order to ensure that disabling validation for a specific domain does not direct users to an address under an attacker's